Tad Low: Shows

 Pants-Off Dance-Off.
 Low is the creator and executive producer of PODO, which debuted on the Fuse network on April 18, 2006.
 The highest-rated show in the Fuse network's history, PODO combines elements of a dance contest with a striptease.
 Each episode features five amateur contestants (aka "pancers") who disrobe while dancing in front of a screen playing their favorite music videos.
 The show also contains an interactive element, as home viewers have the opportunity to vote for contestants in categories such as "funniest", "most disturbing" and "best dancer" on the show's website.
 According to The New York Times television critic David Itzkoff, PODO not only helped garner media attention and public exposure for the Fuse network (no pun intended), but also promoted an ethos similar to the all-encompassing philosophy of Subway Q&A: "In contrast to the unattainable standards of perfections promoted by celebrity television, 'Pants-Off Dance-Off' is meant to be an inclusive experience, one that has already welcomed competitors as diverse as a 58-year-old retired schoolteacher and a woman in a unicorn mask."

 Low's most recent television series include Pet-O-Rama (a skills competition for household pets), Best Places Ever I've Ever Been (a tour of travel experts' favorite unknown destinations), TXT MSG (a "Pop-Up Video"-style treatment of archival sports footage) and Photo ID (a look into the unusual lives of everyday people, through photos and anecdotes).
-The shows premiered in 2010 on Animal Planet, The Travel Channel, MSG Network & Verizon's FiOS, respectively.
+The shows premiered in 2010 on Animal Planet, The Travel Channel, MSG Network and Verizon's FiOS.

-Controversy

-Low disrupted the live telecast of the TV Guide Awards on Fox on March 5, 2000 by crashing the stage and yelling "This is robbery!" after his Pop-Up Video lost to Carson Daly and MTV's Total Request Live in the Favorite Music Show category.
-"What is this 'Total Request Live?!,'" he shouted.
-"It just asks softball questions to celebrities!"
-He was tackled on stage and escorted off the studio lot by five men who threatened to break his arm.